Sara Josephine Baker: Professional recognition

 Josephine Baker was becoming famous, so much so that New York University Medical School asked her to lecture there on children's health, or "child hygiene", as it was known at the time.
 Baker said she would if she could also enroll in the school.
 The school initially turned her down, but eventually acquiesced after looking unsuccessfully for a male lecturer to match her knowledge.
 In 1917, Baker became the first woman to receive a doctorate in public health.

 After the United States entered World War I, Baker became even better known.
 Most of this publicity was generated from her comment to a New York Times reporter.
 She told him that it was "six times safer to be a soldier in the trenches of France than to be a baby born in the United States."
-She was able to start a lunch program for school children due to the publicity this comment brought.
-She made use of the publicity around the high rate of young men being declared 4F (not eligible for draft due to poor health) as a motivating factor for support in her work on improving the health of children.

 Baker was offered a job in London as health director of public schools, a job in France taking care of war refugees, and a job in the United States as Assistant Surgeon General.